prodzpod/EvenFasterBossWait/README.md

     - Time Pauses when every player is near the charged teleporter (radius configurable)

 ## Changelog
+- 1.1.8: fixed a lot of the math
 - 1.1.7: fixed multiplier per loop, focused convergence tweaks, non-teleporter non-boss check
 - 1.1.6: made to work in SotS, fixed bosskill multiplier being applied without killing the boss
 - 1.1.5: WRB compat, fixed log spam with teleporter